 Once your candidature is approved for certification, you will get an exam email with detailed instructions.
-Within seven days you have to study 160 pages of the General Guideline which consists of rating rules and concepts which teaches you how to do the rating of search results and assessment of quality of web pages.
+Within seven days you have to study 160 pages of the general guideline which consists of rating rules and concepts.
+The guide explains you how to do the rating of search results and assessment of quality of web pages.
 You should follow these rules and not use your personal judgment.
 What they want is for you to represent a typical user in your country.
-Before you proceed with the exam you need to study the Guideline at least twice paying particular attention to practical task examples.
+Before you proceed with the exam you need to study the guideline at least twice paying particular attention to practical task examples.
 Keep in mind that it’s 160 pages long.
 As I always advise, don’t wait till the last minute.

-Note: At the stage of examination, Lionbridge provides candidates with very good exam preparation support.
-You will get access as an exam guest to the Lionbridge learning portal where you can listen to webinars and even try to do a few practical tasks before the exam!
+Note: At the stage of examination, Lionbridge provides candidates with very helpful exam preparation support.
+You will get access as an exam guest to the Lionbridge learning portal where you can listen to webinars and even try to do a few practical tasks before proceeding with actual exam.

-Important update: Lionbridge is very selective in terms of recruiting new raters, up on revising exam results they will check your activity on their exam preparation portal, with this in mind, I strongly recommend you go through all the webinars and tasks simulation on their exam preparation portal before proceeding with the exam itself.
-Make sure that you get a pass for Needs Met simulation tasks.
-You may do them several times until getting a pass.
+Important update: Lionbridge is very selective in terms of recruiting new raters, up on revising exam results they will check your activity on their exam preparation portal, with this in mind, I strongly recommend you go through all the webinars on exam preparation portal before proceeding with the exam itself.

 There are three parts in the exam: you can proceed with the next part only if you pass the previous one.
 Once you complete any part of exam, within 3-10 minutes you will receive an email with information about results.